Something-Precious-Inc/svelte-components/ListView/README.md

 # ListView class

-## A list view component which using svelte-virtual-list.
-## velte-virtual-list is not MIT License differs from svelte, so this derivative work is not too.
+## A list view component which using svelte-virtual-list. svelte-virtual-list is not MIT License differs from svelte, so this derivative work is not too.